rodi-314/ee2211_finals/README.md

 # EE2211 — Introduction to Machine Learning Finals Code

-For Chapters 4 to 9 of EE2211 Introduction to Machine Learning, a course taught at the National University of Singapore (NUS).
+This comprehensive code compilation was used to ace the final exam for EE2211 Introduction to Machine Learning, a course taught at the National University of Singapore (NUS).
+It includes many code snippets covering as many questions as possible in the exam, automating manual calculations to save time and increase accuracy of answers.
+Use at your own discretion.
+For Chapters 4 to 9 of the said course.

 4. Systems of Linear Equations
 5. Least Squares, Linear Regression